John Farthing: Philosophy

 This is a critical distinction to Farthing, for the law is mutable and changes with the generations to fit the needs of particular times.
-To saddle an entire culture with base laws that are said to speak for all times, is the height of folly.
+To saddle an entire culture with base laws that are said to speak for all times, he contends, is the height of folly.
 Who can know what will be deemed "just" 400 years from now?
 For Farthing, only free men assembled in a parliament can know such things.
 Parliament alone is Supreme.
-And that Supremacy is shared with - in fact, derived from - the Crown.
+And that Supremacy is shared with—in fact, derived from—the Crown.

 That the unwritten British Constitution is capable of such change, reform, and at times retraction, seems to Farthing to make it the most sensible form of government.
-It highlights, in a very Burkean way, the fact that the British system of government is truly a "contract between the living, the dead and those who are yet to be born."
-To Farthing, that is its essential genius, and something that Canada should not pass up too lightly in trying to emulate the United States - and other such ideological and inorganic systems of government.
+It highlights, in a very Edmund Burkean way, the fact that the British system of government is truly a "contract between the living, the dead and those who are yet to be born."
+To Farthing, that is its essential genius, and something that Canada should not pass up too lightly in trying to emulate the United States and other such ideological and inorganic systems of government.

-Farthing's work is derivative of Hooker, Edmund Burke, and Tory thinkers of English patrimony.
+Farthing's work is derivative of Hooker, Burke, and Tory thinkers of English patrimony.
 What set Farthing's work apart from theirs is that he was addressing his defence of the British system from the perspective of outsider, in the sense that what he was defending was no longer de rigueur politically.